Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Device Design and Methodology

 \autoref{fig:structure}(a) illustrates the proposed switch structure using GST-467.
-To make our structure compatible with the mature silicon photonics platform, we chose the SOI structure configuration.
-The crystalline silicon waveguide core has a width ($w$) of 500 nm and a height (h\textsubscript{Si}) of 220 nm, as follows by many silicon foundries \cite{chrostowski2015silicon, xu2014silicon}.
-The silicon core is placed upon a buried oxide (BOX) layer, and Al\textsubscript{2}O\textsubscript{3} is selected as the cladding oxide based on other PCM switch structures due to its stronger optical confinement and effective diffusion barrier and surface passivation functionality \cite{yoon2017uv, fang2022ultra}, as shown in \autoref{fig:structure}(c).
-The PCM layer is deposited over the silicon core and has a thickness (h\textsubscript{PCM}) of 30 nm \cite{fang2022ultra, sun2025microheater}.
-Unlike prior works on PCM-based photonic switches on SOI platforms, a segmented PCM was proposed in our structure, as depicted in \autoref{fig:structure}(b).
-The lengths of the PCM and the etched segment are indicated by $\mathrm{L_{PCM}}$ and $\mathrm{L_{etch}}$.
-The length and width of the segmented GST sections are denoted by $l$ and $w$, respectively, in \autoref{fig:structure}(a).
+To ensure compatibility with the mature silicon photonics platform, we adopted the SOI configuration.
+The crystalline silicon waveguide core has a width ($w$) of 500 nm and a height (h\textsubscript{Si}) of 220 nm, consistent with many silicon foundries \cite{chrostowski2015silicon, xu2014silicon}.
+The silicon core was placed on a buried oxide (BOX) layer, and Al\textsubscript{2}O\textsubscript{3} was selected as the top cladding oxide, based on other PCM switch structures \cite{yoon2017uv, fang2022ultra}, for its stronger optical confinement, effective diffusion barrier, and surface passivation, as shown in \autoref{fig:structure}(c).
+The PCM layer was deposited over the silicon core and has a thickness (h\textsubscript{PCM}) of 30 nm \cite{fang2022ultra, sun2025microheater}.
+Unlike prior works on GST-467-based photonic switches, our proposed structure employs a segmented topology, as depicted in \autoref{fig:structure}(b).
+The lengths of the PCM and the etched segment are indicated by $\mathrm{L_{seg}}$ and $\mathrm{L_{etch}}$.
+The total device length, $\ell$, shown in \autoref{fig:structure}(a) can be defined as follows: $\ell = \mathrm{N} \times \mathrm{L_{seg}} + (\mathrm{N}-1) \times \mathrm{L_{etch}}$.